Looking for the best insurance as a digital nomad in Netherlands?

 Consider Genki if you plan extended stays in Netherlands, need coverage that meets residence permit requirements, prefer lower deductibles given high healthcare costs, or want comprehensive protection when accessing private medical facilities.
 View Genki's details.

-Consider SafetyWing if you're budget-conscious, plan shorter stays or frequent European travel, are comfortable with higher deductibles, or primarily need basic emergency coverage while relying on Netherlands' excellent emergency services.
+Consider SafetyWing if you want travel extras bundled with health cover, plan shorter stays or frequent European travel, or primarily need basic emergency coverage while relying on Netherlands' excellent emergency services.
 View SafetyWing's details.

 Visit our complete directory of digital nomad insurance providers to explore additional options and compare features across multiple carriers.